Moodles-Inc/free-subdomain/README.md

      "proxied": true
    }
    ```
-4. Create a Pull Request to willi-felix/free-subdomains.
+4. Create a Pull Request to this project.
 We will review your request and accept or ignore it